Bert Sperling: Quotes about Sperling

 Richard Florida, professor at University of Toronto and head of the Rotman School of Management Martin Prosperity Institute said, "you need information based on life stage, job and a cluster and bundle of amenities, such as schools, health care, culture," adding that Sperling "tends to be good at assessing most, if not all, of that."

 Thomas Wetzel, president of the Retirement Living Information Center in Redding, Connecticut believes the BestPlaces.net website is "the only one that does the comparisons people are looking for."

 Data Sources

 For the Bestplaces.net website, as well as the rankings in his books and media studies, Sperling uses a wide variety of data sources.
 Most of this data is public domain and compiled by government organizations, providing objectivity and third-party accountability.

 Sources include the U.S. Census Bureau, the FBI, the Centers for Disease Control and Prevention, the Bureau of Labor Statistics, the National Oceanic and Atmospheric Administration, and the U.S. Department of Health and Human Services.

 Personal life

 Sperling lived in Brooklyn for about a year following his birth.
 He grew up in San Diego, Oslo, Norway, Key West, Florida, and Carmel, California.

 He graduated from Oregon State University in 1974 with a degree in Engineering.
 He was recently featured in an article in his alma mater’s alumni magazine.

-After college Sperling moved to Portland, Oregon.
-He currently splits his time between Portland and Depoe Bay, Oregon.
-He has two adult sons with his wife Gretchen.